rocicorp/diff-server/README2.md

 * snapshots - previous versions can be kept efficiently
 * forking - you can fork the database from any previous snapshot efficiently

-However [Noms](https://github.com/attic-labs/noms) - a prior project of ours - is especially well-suited because it has all these features, plus others that we be used in later sections of this document.
+However [Noms](https://github.com/attic-labs/noms) - a prior project of ours - is especially well-suited because it has all these features, plus others that we be used by later sections of this document.

 You do not need to understand all the details of Noms to understand this document.
-What you need to understand is that it is a versioned, transactional, forkable database.
+What you need to understand is that Noms is a versioned, transactional, forkable database.
 Think SQLite+Git.

 ## Client State

-Replicant maintains two Noms datasets (analagous to Git branches):
+Replicant maintains two Noms _datasets_ (analagous to Git branches):

 * _remote_ - the last-known state of the Replicant Server
 * _local_ - the current state exposed to the host application

-Each dataset has the following Noms type:
+Each dataset's latest commit has the following Noms type:

 ```
 Struct Commit {